Kevin Medina (Spanish footballer)

-Kevin Villodres Medina (born 26 February 2001), sometimes known as just Kevin, is a Spanish footballer who plays as a left winger for Córdoba CF.
+Kevin Villodres Medina (born 26 February 2001), sometimes known as just Kevin, is a Spanish footballer who plays as a left winger for Córdoba.

 Club career

-Born in Málaga, Andalusia, Kevin represented Málaga CF, CD 26 de Febrero and Sevilla FC as a youth.
-He made his senior debut with the reserves on 10 November 2019, coming on as a late substitute for Alberto Quintana in a 1–2 Tercera División away loss against CD Huétor Vega.
+Born in Málaga, Andalusia, Kevin represented Málaga, 26 de Febrero and Sevilla as a youth.
+He made his senior debut with the reserves on 10 November 2019, coming on as a late substitute for Alberto Quintana in a 1–2 Tercera División away loss against Huétor Vega.

-Kevin scored his first senior goal on 29 November 2020, netting the B's third in a 3–0 home win over Motril CF. He scored a brace in a 5–0 home routing of Melilla CD, and renewed his contract until 2023 on 4 March 2021.
+Kevin scored his first senior goal on 29 November 2020, netting the B's third in a 3–0 home win over Motril.
+He scored a brace in a 5–0 home routing of Melilla, and renewed his contract until 2023 on 4 March 2021.

-Kevin made his first team debut on 16 August 2021, starting in a 0–0 home draw against CD Mirandés in the Segunda División.
-On 23 July 2022, he was loaned to Primeira Liga side Gil Vicente FC for the season.
+Kevin made his first team debut on 16 August 2021, starting in a 0–0 home draw against Mirandés in the Segunda División.
+On 23 July 2022, he was loaned to Primeira Liga side Gil Vicente for the season.

-Back to Málaga in 2023, Kevin was a regular starter during the 2023–24 Primera Federación as the club achieved promotion to the second division.
-On 4 June 2025, he left as his contract was due to expire.
+Returning to Málaga in 2023, Kevin was a regular starter during the 2023–24 Primera Federación, as the club achieved promotion to the second division.
+On 4 June 2025, he left upon the expiration of his contract.

-On 3 July 2025, Kevin signed a two-year deal with Córdoba CF also in the second level.
+On 3 July 2025, Kevin signed a two-year deal with Córdoba, also at the second level.